dereknguyen269/custom_rails_settings_cached/README.md

 # CustomRailsSettingsCached

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/custom_rails_settings_cached`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+My Custom with Rails Settings Cached.
+Easy to setup and use.

 ## Installation

+You need install [Rails Settings Cached](https://github.com/huacnlee/rails-settings-cached) to use this gem.

-Add this line to your application's Gemfile:
+Then, ddd this line to your application's Gemfile:

 ```ruby
 gem 'custom_rails_settings_cached'